By Leslie Garrett

 Yoga slowly helped me train my spine not to cave at the slightest exertion, and I felt ready to try again.
 My position seemed perfect.
 I lit my candles and focused on my Buddha, then closed my eyes.

 “Did you remember to pay your property taxes?” asked my brain.
 I imagined a broom sweeping away the question.
-Then, like that crazy whack-a-gopher game at amusements parks, another popped up.
-“Isn’t it your turn to prepare snack for soccer practice?”
+Then, like that crazy whack-a-mole game at amusements parks, another popped up.
+“Isn’t it your turn to prepare a snack for soccer practice?”
 And another.
 I sighed.